Sam Thompson (outfielder): Detroit Tigers

 Late in the 1906 baseball season, Thompson briefly returned to the major leagues as a player for the Detroit Tigers.
 With starting outfielders Ty Cobb and Davy Jones out of the Tigers lineup with injuries, Thompson volunteered to fill in.
 At age 46, Thompson had remained active, playing baseball for the Detroit Athletic Club and other local teams.
 Accordingly, in late August and early September 1906, he took his old place in right field for Detroit.
 Thompson's return to baseball led to an increase in attendance, as "the stands and bleachers were full of special Thompson delegations."
 After getting a hit and two RBIs in his first game, he totaled seven hits, four runs, three RBIs and a triple in eight games with the Tigers.
-At age 46, he became, and remains, the oldest player to hit a triple in the major leagues.
+At age 46, he became the oldest player to hit a triple in the major leagues.
+(This record was broken in 1924 by Nick Altrock.)
 Detroit sports writer Paul H. Bruske noted that Thompson was still able to throw the ball from deep right field to the plate "on a line" and that he still had "a lot of speed on the bases."